 Prepare the coconut milk (following the super easy recipe below*) or use canned coconut milk instead.
 Warm up the coconut milk in a pot but do not boil.
 Mix in all the dry ingredients and stir until the coconut sugar has dissolved.

-Place ingredients into your high speed blender (I use Vitamix).
-Turn it on and switch from low speed to high after 10 seconds.
-Blend for 2-3 minutes and strain the coconut milk if you like it super smooth.
+*home made coconut milk: place 2 cups (480 ml) water and 1 cup (75 g) shredded coconut in your high speed blender and blend for 2-3 minutes and strain the coconut milk if you like it super smooth.